Decentralized No-Regret Frequency-Time Scheduling for FMCW Radar Interference Avoidance: Conclusion

 \section{Conclusion}

 We have introduced a game-theoretic framework for proactive interference avoidance in automotive FMCW radar networks, generalizing previous frequency-hopping schemes to include time-domain shifts.
 By modeling joint time–frequency scheduling as a repeated anti-coordination game, we developed a decentralized no-regret learning algorithm that enables each radar to autonomously adapt chirp start times and subband selections without communication.
 We proved sublinear external and internal regret bounds and established convergence of the empirical play to coarse correlated or correlated equilibria.
 Numerical experiments demonstrated that leveraging both temporal and spectral degrees of freedom significantly reduces collision rates and improves SINR and range–Doppler fidelity compared to randomized time-frequency dithering and centralized Nash-based strategies.
 These results highlight the practicality and scalability of no-regret time–frequency scheduling for dense automotive radar scenarios.
-Future work will explore heterogeneous radar capabilities, more realistic channel models, and hardware-in-the-loop validation on production platforms.
+Future work will explore heterogeneous radar capabilities, more realistic channel models, hardware-in-the-loop validation on production platforms, formal detection performance analysis (probability of detection $P_d$ and false alarm rate $P_{fa}$) under the learned scheduling policies, and integration with large-scale traffic simulators such as SUMO for statistical evaluation across diverse traffic densities.